harvard-dce/oc-codebuild-cdk/README.md

 ##### What it creates

-* 3 Codebuild projects:
+* 2 Codebuild projects:
-    * 1 that builds Opencast profile packages (admin, worker, etc)
+    * 1 that builds the Opencast docker images and pushes them to ECR (admin, worker, etc)
     * 1 that only runs the Opencast tests
-    * 1 that builds the mh-opsworks-recipes custom chef cookbook
 * a CloudWatch log group where all the build logging output goes
 * a Lambda funciton and SNS topic for sending notifications
 * the IAM roles and policies necessary for the things to run